RoElorrieta/notifly/README.md

 ## ABOUT.

 Notifly is a mobile app for airline crew scheduling teams to post the corresponding rosters to their cabin crew members and tech crew members.
+Likewise, crew memebers are able to check out their monthly roster tables and access a flight exchange marketplace between crew members.
 It is an intuitive and user-friendly app.

 In this repo you will find the source codes for the project.